edoromanodev/photondb/README.md

 ## What is it?

-PhotonDB is a IN-MEMORY DB written by me from scratch in Python.
+PhotonDB is a IN-MEMORY DB written in Python.
 It is Perfect for learning how databases work, rapid prototyping, or using as a local cache without complications.

 ## Features